sagemath/trac_to_gh/Issue 8318.md

 # Issue 8318: overlap_partion of a word should return an instance disjoint set data structure

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8318

 Original creator: slabbe